r4nd0lph-c/mospolytech_api/README.md

 The project is in development.
 But certain functions can already be used (they are checked in the list).

-- [x] Getting a list of studying groups
+- [x] List of available groups
-- [ ] Getting information about the group based on the code name
+- [ ] Information about group based on code-name
-- [x] Getting a list of students for the given groups
+- [x] List of students for all / specifed groups
-- [ ] Getting information about a particular student's visit to a university
+- [ ] Information about particular student's visit to university
-- [ ] Getting the semester schedule of all groups in raw form
+- [ ] Semester schedule of all groups in raw form
-- [x] Getting the group studying schedule in raw form
+- [x] Studying schedule for specifed group in raw form
-- [ ] Getting the group session schedule in raw form
+- [ ] Session schedule for specifed group in raw form
-- [x] Getting the current group schedule based on raw data
+- [x] Current studying / session schedule based on raw data

 ## Usage